F30/samaware/README.md

 ## Installation

-> [!WARNING]
-> Due to [backward-incompatible changes in django-csp 4](https://django-csp.readthedocs.io/en/latest/migration-guide.html), SamAware is currently not compatible with any released pretalx version, but only the current development version from Git.
-> This is going to change with the next pretalx release.
+SamAware requires at least pretalx version 2025.2.

-SamAware is available from PyPI and gets installed like any other pretalx plugin.
+It is available from PyPI and gets installed like any other pretalx plugin.
 First, install the package into your pretalx installation's Python environment:

     (env) > pip install samaware